1

 How will I know if I was selected from the random selection?

 If you are selected, you will be contacted via email and invited to complete an application on the Neighborly portal.
-Additional instructions will be provided at this time.
+Additional instructions will be provided via the email you receive.
 Note, however, that being selected does not guarantee you will receive assistance.
-To receive funds, you must still complete a full application before the deadline, submit all required documentation, and be approved once found eligible.
+To receive funds, you must still complete a full application before the deadline, submit all required documentation, and meet all eligibility requirements.

 What if I’m not selected by random selection?